boryspaulewicz/bhsdtr/Readme.md

 direction the effects are the same as if the thresholds stayed the same but the latent value chenged.
-Once we assume something about the distribution of latent values it may be possible to estimate *non-uniform* changes in the thresholds, but only if a model can account for such effects.
-FOP link functions make such models possible.
+Once we assume something about the distribution of latent values it may be possible to estimate *non-uniform* changes in the thresholds, but only if the model can account for such effects.
+FOP link functions make many such models possible.